jellewilbrink/presence-ping/README.md

 ## Troubleshooting
 - If the LEDs don't light up after the first upload of the code to the ESP32, uploading a second time might sometimes help.

+## Contributing
+### Unit testing
+Unit tests are configured using the built-in options from platformio.
+The [Unity framework](https://docs.platformio.org/en/latest/advanced/unit-testing/frameworks/unity.html) is chosen.

 ## Open Source Libraries
 Please note that all the libraries used are publicly available under the LGPL v2.1 license:
 ``` C++